Tesmorelin – 10mg

 Aimed at helping ease lipodystrophy among HIV patients, Tesamorelin became quite popular among bodybuilders who are having trouble getting ripped abs.
 However, the use of this medication is not recommended to address weight loss or obesity.

-When used for bodybuilding purposes, Tesamorelin used to get rid of excess belly fat, which will normally take many years of dedicated training and clean eating to remove.
 The fat-cutting benefits of this drug are promising, with side effects that are not as severe as the other ones like it.
 Aside from addressing midsection body fat, Tesamorelin can also help in increasing metabolism and improving the overall shape of the body.
 This peptide is also believed to promote the efficient use of energy.

 How Tesamorelin Works